QuentinRa/blog.quentinra.dev/programming-languages/high-level/java/_general/index.md

 <hr class="sep-both">

-## Common Java classes
+## Common Java interfaces

 <div class="row row-cols-md-2"><div>

-Java has way too many classes, even if we only keep the most commonly used ones, and I will only put some here.
+Java has way too many [interfaces](#interfaces), even if we only keep the most commonly used ones, and I will only put some here.

 #### Comparator<T>, Comparable<T>: sort